top of page

 Article1.png

-News: JNS article
+JNS article

 After several years of research and technological development at CSF-Dynamics we can now present the results of the pilot study on our novel CSF-shunting device.
 This method of shunting to the intracranial sinus for the treatment of hydrocephalus is intended to significantly reduce both revisions and complications by mimicking physiological drainage.
-We would like to thank Dr Sune Munthe and his team at Odense University Hospital for supporting us in this First in Human investigation and showing that our outlet remains patent and avoids overdrainage.
-We are convinced that this method has a future in the standard of care and will move forwards to plan a larger study as soon as possible.
+We would like to thank Dr Sune Munthe and his team at Odense University Hospital for supporting us in this investigation and showing that our shunt remains patent and avoids overdrainage.
+We are convinced that this method has a future in the standard of care and will move forwards to plan a larger international study as soon as possible.

 The abstract can be found on the Journal of Neurosurgery.